hasibzunair/volumetric-viewer/README.md

 # Usage
 Just clone and run ```visualize.py```

 Demo uses a 3D CT Image data with depth of 20.
+Use 'W' and 'S' to toggle between slices.
 Had to sample subset of slices as the entire volume crosses 100MB space which Github does not allow uploading! :(

 <p align="center">
   <a href="#"><img src="asset/demo.png"></a>